MarketSquare/DbBot/README.md

 tests and keywords.
 DbBot comes with an executable example for this purpose, named 'failbot', bundled in 'examples/FailBot/bin/failbot'.

-Failbot is a Python script used to produce a summary web page about the most failing suites, tests and keywords, using the information stored in a DbBot database.
+Failbot is a Python script used to produce a summary web page about the failing suites, tests and keywords, using the information stored in a DbBot database.
 Please adjust (the barebone) HTML templates in 'examples/FailBot/templates' to your needs.